tombenke/wsgw/README.md

       -l, --logLevel        The log level                          [default: "info"] -f, --logFormat       The log (`plainText` or `json`) [string] [default: "plainText"]
-      -u, --uri             The URI of the WebSocket server [string] [default: "http://localhost:8001"]
+      -u, --uri             The URI of the WebSocket server or NATS server [string] [default: "http://localhost:8001"]
-      -t, --topic           The topic (event name) the message will be sent [string] [default: "message"]
+          --cluster-id      The cluster ID of the NATS server [string] [default: ""] --client-id       The client ID of the NATS client  [string] [default: ""] -t, --topic           The topic (event name) the message will be sent [string] [default: "message"]
-      -m, --message         The JSON-format message string to send   [default: null] -c, --messageContent  The file that contains the message content string to send                                     [default: null]
+          --durable         Use durable topic             [boolean] [default: false] -m, --message         The JSON-format message string to send   [default: null] -c, --messageContent  The file that contains the message content string to send                                     [default: null]